SMS spoofing: How SMS spoofing is carried out

-An SMS spoofing attack is often first detected by an increase in the number of SMS errors encountered during a bill-run.
+An SMS Spoofing attack is often first detected by an increase in the number of SMS errors encountered during a bill-run.
 These errors are caused by the spoofed subscriber identities.
 Operators can respond by blocking different source addresses in their Gateway-MSCs, but fraudsters can change addresses easily to by-pass these measures.
 If fraudsters move to using source addresses at a major interconnect partner, it may become unfeasible to block these addresses, due to the potential impact on normal interconnect services.

 Legality

 In 2007, the UK premium rate regulator, PhonepayPlus (formerly ICSTIS) concluded a public consultation on anonymous SMS, in which they stated they were not averse to the operation of such services.
-However, in 2008 PhonePayPlus introduced new regulation covering anonymous SMS, requiring anonymous SMS service providers to send a follow-up message to the recipient stating that a spoofed SMS has been sent to them, and operate a complaints helpline.
+However, in 2008 PhonePayPlus introduced new regulation covering anonymous SMS,requiring anonymous SMS service providers to send a follow-up message to the recipient stating that a spoofed SMS has been sent to them, and operate a complaints helpline.

 Protecting users from SMS spoofing

 If a user can prove that their SMS sessions have been spoofed, they should contact both law enforcement and their cellular provider, who should be able to track where the SMS messages were actually sent from.
 A user may also modify the phone's settings so that only messages from authorized numbers are allowed.
 This is not always effective since hackers could be impersonating the user's friends as well.

-To mitigate the risk of falling victim to such scams, several precautionary measures are recommended: